fern-chkk/chkk-api/README.md

 This repository contains

-- Chkk's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
+- Chkk's OpenAPI Specification which has been updated to be compatible with Fern to generate SDKs.
+The updated definition lives in the [definition](./fern/api/definition/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

 ## What is in the API Definition?

 The API Definition contains information about what endpoints, types, and errors are used in the API.
+To get the OpenAPI Specification to work with Fern's generators, we refactored inlined types, added an `x-request-name` to each endpoint and updated the `operationId` which is used for code generation in the SDK when generating function names for each endpoint.

 To make sure that the definition is valid, you can use the Fern CLI.